How One NGO Provided 14,000 Farmers With Clean Water & Doubled Their Income

 In 1995, Akkalkua and Taloda of Nandurbar district in Maharashtra reported over 12,000 infant deaths due to malnutrition.
-The worrying situation prompted the then-chief secretary of state, TK Shankaran, to intervene and resolve the crisis.
+This prompted the College of Social Work, Mumbai — at the request of the then-Chief Secretary of the state Sri T K Shankaran, to undertake a project to intervene and resolve the crisis.

-He approached the College of Social work Nirmala Niketan, Mumbai, asking it to undertake a field action project to understand the gravity of the issue, note the pain points and find solutions for the same.
+The college, through its field action project AROEHAN, resolved to understand the gravity of the issue, note the pain points and find solutions for the same.

-Nitesh Mukane, then a student at the college, became a part of the project under his mentor Anjali Kanetkar.
+Nitesh Mukane, then a student at the Jawhar College, became a part of the project to conduct a study in all the hamlets of the Mokhada taluka.
 “We conducted the study in 2000 to learn that poor water quality, its accessibility, health, education and livelihood were the concerns among the villagers,” he tells The Better India.

-Since then, he has helped thousands of tribal villagers from Mokhada, Jowhar, Palghar, and Dahanu in Palghar district working in water conservation, health and nutrition and solar-based irrigation, which has benefited thousands over the years.
+Their work in water conservation, health and nutrition and solar-based irrigation has benefited thousands over the years.

 He adds, “Moreover, the women travelled to far places to fetch drinking water.
 There was no provision to access clean water and remove pollutants.
-Hence, I decided to identify a feasible solution for the same.”
+So we decided to identify a feasible solution for the same.”

 “We procured solar-powered water pumps to lift water from streams and other sources.
-The water is lifted and transferred to a tank placed at a common public space in the village.
-The water from the tank falls with gravity and passes through a filter that purifies water, which is accessed through a tap,” he explains.
+The water was lifted and transferred to a tank placed at a common public space in the village.
+The water from the tank falls with gravity and passes through a filter that purifies water, which was accessed through a tap,” he explains.

 Rahul Pathak, managing director of the startup, says, “The filters have a membrane of 0.01 microns and cleans water with the use of pressure generated by gravity.
 The tank is placed at least 10 feet above the ground to make it effective.”